Supply Chain CSR

 The Epson Group Supplier Guideline reflect international requirements.
 They are intended to help ensure that our suppliers work with us as partners to meet quality, cost, and delivery (QCD) obligations and maintain compliance with requirements in areas such as human rights, labor, health and safety, environment, ethics, and trade control and security, as well as information security.
 Rev. 6.0, released in January 2020, is the latest version of the Epson Group Procurement Guidelines.
 The content was revised to maintain consistency with the latest RBA Code of Conduct.
 The Epson Supplier Code of Conduct is now a major part of the Procurement Guidelines and will be available in multiple languages.

 Over the 15-year history of the Guidelines, we have asked all suppliers to comply with the requirements and have asked our major direct suppliers of production materials to sign a formal agreement.

 Requirements Under the Supplier Code of Conduct

-The Epson Supplier Code of Conduct, which is stipulated in detail within the Epson Group Procurement Guidelines, is based on the RBA Code of Conduct.
-It prescribes requirements in the areas of labor, health and safety, environmental, management, and ethics, as well as seven additional requirements that Epson defines as important measures, including trade control and ensuring security in the supply chain.
-We make sure that our suppliers practice thorough compliance with the Code of Conduct.
+The Epson Supplier Code of Conduct, which is part of the Epson Group Procurement Guidelines, is based on the RBA Code of Conduct.
+It specifies supply chain requirements in the areas of labor, health and safety, environmental, ethics, and management systems.